 Adventurous opportunities. unforgettable locations.

-Students at all APCU member schools are eligible to participate in experiential learning opportunities through study away and study abroad programs offered through the APCU—from Lake Tahoe, to Ireland, to South Korea.
+Students at all APCU member schools are eligible to participate in experiential learning opportunities through study away and study abroad programs offered through the APCU—from Atlanta and Lake Tahoe, to Northern Ireland and South Korea.

 Immersed in heart of the Sierra at the Zephyr Point Presbyterian Conference Center, the Tahoe Semester uses a classical liberal arts model to engage the natural world through the integration of the humanities and the sciences.
 Students explore the natural world through the perspective of the biological sciences as well as from the vantage point of the philosophers, historians, poets, and theologians of the humanities.
 The semester also includes structured experiences in backpacking and extracurricular opportunities such as mountain biking, skiing, kayaking, hiking, rock climbing, stand-up paddle boarding, and trail running.
 These opportunities, as well as the rich curriculum, provide a chance to experience, investigate, and apply academic coursework through experiential learning in Lake Tahoe and the surrounding area.